ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 To begin, we will start with defining column based noise.
 Some general rules for all column based noise include:

-- "Noise level" is the probability of selecting a row to have a particular type of noise added.
-For example, 1% noise level for phonetic changes to first names means 1% of rows will be selected for this noise type.
+- "Rows with error" is the probability of selecting a row to have a particular type of noise added.
+For example, 1% noise level for incorrect selection to type of tax form means 1% of rows will be selected for this noise type.
+- "Errors per row" is a noise parameter that only applies to certian noise types and defines the amount of errors expected once a string is selected for noise.
+For example a zip code 12345 could have 1 error (12335) or 2 errors (12333)
 - The amount of each type of noise is individually configurable for each column in each observer.
-This means that the end user can select that: in the census first names have 2% typographic errors.
+This means that the end user can select that: in the census sex has 2% incorrect selections.
 The minimum noise is 0% and the maximum if 5% for all column noise.
+For errors per row, the minimum is 0 and maximum is 5.
 - Simulants are selected for noise at random.
 This is true for each type of noise, each column, and each observer.
 Selection is not based on any attributes and simulants do not have a higher or lower propensity for noise that would carry with them (e.g., there are not "messy" simulants who are more likely to make errors on all fields/forms).
 - As noise functions for certain columns are common across observers, the table below is organized by column (e.g., first name).
 Below the table, there is further information and definition on each noise type.
 - The order of different noise types should not matter, but will go in the order they are listed in the table below.

 .. list-table:: Type of Noise Included and Default Level by Data Included
-  :widths: 20 20 20 20 20
+  :widths: 20 20 20 20 20 20
   :header-rows: 0

   * - Data in Observer
     - Observers Present
+    - Default Noise Level: Rows with Errors
-    - Default Noise Level
+    - Default Noise Level: Errors per Row
     - Types of Noise
     - Notes
   * - First Name
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
+    - 1
     - Nicknames, OCR, phonetic, typographic, fake names
     -
   * - Middle Initial
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
+    - 1
     - OCR, phonetic, typographic
     -
   * - Last Name
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
+    - 1
     - OCR, phonetic, typographic, fake names
     - The list of fake names will be different than the first names
   * - Age
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
+    - 1
     - Copy from within Household, Numeric miswriting
     -
   * - Date of Birth
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
+    - 1
     - Copy from within Household, Numeric miswriting, swap month and day
     -
   * - Street Number for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
+    - 1
     - Numeric miswriting
     - Noise for all types of addresses will work in the same way
   * - Street Name for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
+    - 1
     - OCR, phonetic, typographic
     - Noise for all types of addresses will work in the same way
   * - Unit Number for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
+    - 1
     - Numeric miswriting
     - Noise for all types of addresses will work in the same way
   * - PO Box for Mailing Address
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
+    - 1
     - Numeric miswriting
     -
   * - City Name for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
+    - 1
     - OCR, phonetic, typographic
     - Noise for all types of addresses will work in the same way
   * - State for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
+    - N/A
     - Incorrect Select
     - Noise for all types of addresses will work in the same way
   * - Zip Code
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
+    - 1
     - Numeric miswriting
     - Applies to home, mailing, and employer addresses
   * - Relationship to head of household
     - Census
     - 1%
+    - N/A
     - Incorrect select
     -
   * - Sex
     - Census, Household Surveys, WIC
     - 1%
+    - N/A
     - Incorrect select
     -
   * - Race/Ethnicity
     - Census, WIC
     - 1%
+    - N/A
     - Incorrect select
     -
   * - SSN
     - Taxes (both), SSA
     - 1%
+    - 1
     - "Borrowed" SSN, Copy from within Household, Numeric miswriting
     - Note that not all types of noise apply to all observers, details below
   * - ITIN
     - Taxes 1040
     - 1%
+    - 1
     - Copy from within Household, Numeric miswriting
     - Note that not all types of noise apply to all observers
   * - Income / Wages
     - Taxes (both)
     - 1%
+    - 1
     - Numeric miswriting
     - Note that wages and income are on separate tax forms and noise is applied to each separately
   * - Employer ID
     - Taxes (both)
     - 1%
+    - 1
     - Numeric miswriting
     -
   * - Employer Name
     - Taxes (both)
     - 1%
+    - 1
     - OCR, typographic
     -
   * - Type of Tax Form
     - Taxes (both)
     - 1%
+    - N/A
     - Incorrect select
     -
   * - Type of SSA Event
     - SSA
     - 1%
+    - N/A
     - Incorrect select
     -
   * - Date of SSA Event
     - SSA
     - 1%
+    - N/A
     - Numeric miswriting, month and day swap
     -

 The below section further describes types of noise including any code available and information for implementation. **Software engineering team - please alert the research team if any of the below looks to be particularly challenging for further discussion.**

+**Converting from Noise Inputs to Noise Function Parameters for OCR, Phonetic, Typographic and Numeric Miswriting**

+For simplicity for the end user, they will input two values for noise level:

+#.
+Rows with Errors
+#.
+Errors per Row

+For types of noise others than those listed above, the only parameter is rows with error and can be followed exactly.
+For noise types above, the functions we will use take different parameters:

+#.
+Rows Eligible for Errors
+#.
+Error Rate per Character OR per Token

+These parameters, while related are different in key ways and therefore we need to provide a way to convert between them.

+Starting with #1 from both lists, we will calculate the number of rows eligible for errors to approximate the user inputted rows with errors given.
+To calculate this we can:

+#.
+Compute the average length of strings in the column
+#.
+Probability of at least 1 error = 1 - ((1 - (user defined errors per row / average string length))^(average string length))
+#.
+Rows eligible for errors = User defined rows with errors / probability of at least 1 error

+Next, once a row is selected to receive noise, we define how much noise it should receive.
+The default value here is 1 error per row, but can be changed.
+To calculate the error rate per character/token, we can use this equation:

+Error rate per Character/Token = (user defined errors per row)/(average string length)

+This approach has a number of assumptions and limitations:

+- We assume that there are a similar number of tokens and characters in each string.
+This is approximately true for longer strings.
+While it is incorrect for short strings, we feel it is still reasonable overall.
+- The user defined values for errors will not be exact, but rather approximated with this method.
+- While the user provides an overall rate of errors per rows, in reality the number of expected errors per string is a function of the length of the string.

 **OCR**